algoritmau/beginner-javascript-notes/pages/01-browser-editor-and-terminal-setup.md

 ## Command Line Interface (CLI)

 The **command-line interface** is a text interface to your computer.
-Often referred to as the shell, terminal, console, prompt, or various other names, it processes commands to a computer program in the form of lines of text.
+Often referred to as the *shell*, *terminal*, *console*, *prompt*, or various other names; it processes commands to a computer program in the form of lines of text.
 The program which handles the interface is called a **command-line interpreter** or **command-line processor**.
 Operating systems implement a command-line interface in a [shell](https://en.wikipedia.org/wiki/Shell_(computing)) for interactive access to operating system functions or services.
-So, basically, a shell is a program that receives commands from the user and gives it to the OS to process, and it shows the output.
+So, at its core, a shell is a program that receives commands from the user and communicates them to the OS to process, and it shows the output.

 You can either use your computer's integrated shell / CLI or install the one you like.
 With a plethora of options out there, here are a few of the most popular ones: